Spark students’ imaginations, encourage wonder and discover new worlds

 Field trips are designed for Pre K – 12 classroom or homeschool groups, summer and recreational camps, and community organizations and are free for schools within Wayne, Oakland, and Macomb counties.

-Classroom Teacher-Led Visits (Grades PreK - 12)
+Classroom Teacher-Led Visits (Grades K - 12)

 When you lead your students in the museum, the DIA is an extension of your classroom.
 We provide helpful online teaching resources, including graphic organizers tied to various curriculum areas, lesson plans, and writing prompts.

 Students engage in a facilitated, inquiry-based discussion of art in the DIA galleries, followed by art-making in the DIA Studio, motivated by questions related to their own knowledge, ideas, and experience.

 DIA Delivered is a program for K-12 teachers and students that brings toolboxes filled with a variety of items to your classroom, providing students with opportunities for close-looking and exploration.
 Designed to create a window into the DIA’s world-renown collection from afar, each toolbox offers a variety of curriculum-based activities, connecting your students to some of our favorite works of art!